 To make the most out of your drive, start by the most southern point of the Alsace Wine Route: Colmar.
 It is the Haut-Rhin’s capital (and second largest city in Alsace after Strasbourg), and mostly known for its beautifully flowered streets.
 The city centre is easily walkable, and you can enjoy a morning coffee by the beautiful central cathedral, relaxing to the sound of the bells chime on the hour.
-Head over to the “Little Venice” and reminisce your childhood Disney movie “Beauty and the Beast”, inspired by the coloured half-timber houses in this neighbourhood.
-Another great time to go from the end of November to end of December, the whole area is filled with markets, sounds and smells of Christmas.
+Head over to the “Little Venice” and reminisce your childhood Disney movie memories of “Beauty and the Beast”, inspired by the coloured half-timber houses in this neighbourhood.
+Another great time to go from the end of November to end of December.
+Then the whole area is filled with markets, sounds and smells of Christmas.
 Don’t forget your camera, otherwise you’ll be missing out on some of the most photographed places in the Alsace region!

 Kayserberg France’s favourite village

 Recently named “France’s favourite village”, Kaysersberg (top photo) is well worth spending a few hours in.
 Exploring the tiny streets will make you feel like you are in a fairy tale town.
 Enjoy the “fanfare” while walking around, and you must find the hidden path to hike up the fortress that dominates the village.
 And then climb up the narrow spiral staircase that leads to the beautiful views over the village and vineyards.
 You will truly feel like you are in another century.